Access assurance location dashboard

 For specific lifecycle milestone dates for each release of Citrix Workspace app, see Lifecycle Milestones for Citrix Workspace app and Citrix Receiver.
 To download the latest version of Citrix Workspace app, visit the Citrix Downloads page.

-Geofencing helps you to identify the users who access Citrix Virtual Apps and Desktops from outside your predefined areas (geofence).
+Geofencing helps you to identify the users who access virtual apps or virtual desktops from outside your predefined areas (geofence).

 To configure your geofence, click Add/Edit Geofence.
 Enable the Geofence Settings and select the countries.